 When planned for, the fleet of police vehicles can be replaced in stages, a little at a time.
 This promotes a responsible use of funds and mitigates the potentially overwhelming costs of trying to replace everything at one time.
 In previous years, during a time of economic uncertainty and financial downturn, the City opted to refrain from rolling stock replacements to manage budgetary shortfalls.
-At the time this seemed to be a responsible option; it ultimately resulted in the need to effect replacements in much larger quantities than normally expected as vehicles started to quite literally falling apart on the job.
+At the time this seemed to be a responsible option; it ultimately resulted in the need to effect replacements in much larger quantities than normally expected as vehicles started to quite literally fall apart on the job.

-The Department began replacing the oldest and least efficient vehicles over the past two years, but because of the unusually large number of vehicles at the end of their service life, must continue to balance needed replacements with budgetary concerns.
+The Department began replacing the oldest and least efficient vehicles over the past few years, but because of the unusually large number of vehicles at the end of their service life, must continue to balance needed replacements with budgetary concerns.
 It will take a period of years to "catch up" and reach a point where we can return to a system of replacing a few vehicles a year.

-- Replacement Vehicles: \$843,523
+- Replacement Vehicles: \$769,259 - New Vehicles: \$554,368

-- Additional Vehicles for SRO Program (resolution 115-18): \$1,196,000

-- Additional Vehicles: \$123,000
+- Replacement Vehicles: \$1,100,000 - New Vehicles: \$634,800